7 Key Gen Z Trends for 2024

-A 2021 survey commissioned by Vogue and GQ showed that the pandemic has made 60% of Gen Zers more conscious about the fashion items they buy.
+A 2021 survey commissioned by Vogue and GQ showed that the pandemic has made 3 in 5 Gen Zers more conscious about the fashion items they buy.

 The survey showed that many of them are now shopping for higher-quality items than in the past.

 It also reported that Gen Zers are 27% more likely than other generations to shop secondhand.

 Individuals in Gen Z are also looking for retailers that value inclusion as much as they do.

 In a survey from McKinsey, 48% of Gen Zers say they value brands that don’t classify their products as male or female.

 The oldest members of Gen Z are just now entering the full-time workforce for the first time, but by 2025, they’ll make up 27% of the global workforce.